- The largest snake in the world is the Green Anaconda, and it inhabits the rainforests of South America.

 Can you imagine hiking on a trail, turning a corner, and seeing a huge King cobra with its head raised to your eye level, puffing, and hissing, bobbing its head back and forth with half-inch fangs ready to strike?
 Now that would be scary!

 The Green Anaconda is the biggest snake in the world.
-It lives in the rain forests in South America.
+It lives in the rainforests in South America.
 A green anaconda can grow to be over 20 feet long.
 If an office cubicle is 10 feet long, this snake will reach 3 office cubicles long.
 And we are not talking about a snake the size of a garden hose; this snake is thick!
-While it’s unverified, the largest ones were estimated to weight as much as 550 lbs!
+While it’s unverified, the largest ones were estimated to weigh as much as 550 lbs!
 Definitely one of the scariest snakes!

-#9) What snake has the scary combination of Red, Yellow and Black?
+9. What Snake Has the Scary Combination of Red, Yellow, and Black?

-However, the rhyme isn’t always accurate and relying upon it is not safe – it only helps confirm a typical North American coral snake.
+However, the rhyme isn’t always accurate, and relying upon it is not safe – it only helps confirm a typical North American coral snake.
 There are North American coral snakes with aberrant patterns that don’t fit the rhyme — and don’t even bother using it outside of North America.

-The eastern coral snake lives in the southeastern states in the United States.
+The eastern coral snake lives in the southeastern states of the United States.
 Coral snakes are skinny snakes that get to be about 3 feet long.
-They are banded with alternating wide black, thin yellow, wide red, thin yellow, wide black designs.
+They are banded with alternating wide black, thin yellow, wide red, thin yellow, and wide black designs.
 They have small heads but deliver a potent venom, a neurotoxin that affects the nervous system.
 Seek immediate medical attention if you are bitten by any red, yellow, or black snake, to be safe.

 Horned vipers are snakes that have modified scales that form horns above their eyes.
 They are venomous and live in the Middle East and African deserts.
 They hide in the sand and wait to ambush their prey, but humans are not one of their targets.
 These vipers are smaller snakes, usually less than 2 feet long, and prefer lizards and rodents as prey.